CallumKnight/MatrixInverse/README.md

 # MatrixInverse
-Calculates the inverse of a given matrix of any size.
+C++ program which calculates the inverse of a given matrix of any size.

 This program is designed using vector notation.